craftercms/docs/source/by-role/common/anatomy-of-a-crafter-repository.rst

 Anatomy of a CrafterCMS Repository
 ==================================

-.. introduce the main concepts, show the structure, show extension points, show example
+..
+TODO introduce the main concepts, show the structure, show extension points, show example

 Repository Structure::